 - You pronounce my name as if you were saying two words Keri and lyn, just together – Kerilyn!

-- I am married to Peter Russo, the Executive Chef at Chef Geoff Tysons Corner.
-He’s been a chef since 2000 and an EC for four.
+- I am married to Peter Russo, the Executive Chef/Director at the 700 Cooking School at The Mansion at Forsyth Park in Savannah,GA.
+He’s been a chef since 2000 and an EC for seven.

 - I am a New Year’s Eve baby.